 Autonomy – the capacity to make an informed, uncoerced decision.

-Now that’s the definition cleared up, who wants to learn how to achieve this wonderful state of enlightened behaviour?
+Now that’s the definition cleared up, who wants to learn how to achieve this state of enlightened behaviour?
 Sorry, but there’s no simple answer.
-It’d be dishonest to claim with certainty that I myself had achieved true independence.
+It’d be dishonest to claim I was invulnerable to psychological coercion myself.

 If you want to follow the rules, become an accountant.
 If you want to break them, become a copywriter.
 Are there really any rules in copywriting?
 Not many – you should be willing to get experimental.
+If you want some kind of framework to your processes, look to behavioural science for inspiration.
 Rory Sutherland, Vice-Chair of Ogilvy UK, alludes to thinking illogically as a reminder that human behaviour often makes no logical sense.
 If you make the base assumption that people are irrational, following the rules doesn’t always work.

 “Dare to be wise / dare to know” – Kant.